 Robert B. Schwarz graduated from the University of Wisconsin-Madison with an M.S. in Real Estate Investment Analysis in 1989.
 He also holds a B.A. in Urban Studies from SUNY, College at Purchase, awarded in 1981.

 In May 2005, Mr. Schwarz founded Nakoma Development LLC with Robert A. Gake.
 Nakoma completed development of a fifty unit multifamily property in 2007.
-Nakoma is currently developing a multifamily affordable property for older adults in Kenosha, Wisconsin.
-In 2005, he also began RBS, Inc., a real estate consulting business.
+In 2012 it completed development of a 47-unit multifamily affordable and assisted living services property for older adults in Kenosha, Wisconsin.
+In 2005, Mr. Schwarz began RBS, Inc., a real estate consulting business.

 Mr. Schwarz has twenty years experience in mixed-income housing.
 He was Vice President of Development at C-CAP, Inc. of Waukesha, from May 2000 to April 2005.
 In this position he was responsible for site acquisition, entitlements and infrastructure construction of five single-family subdivisions.
 In addition, he developed a 48-unit mixed-income tax credit development for older adults in Elkhorn,

 From September 1996 to April 2000, he was Program Director in Milwaukee for Local Initiatives Support Corporation, a national nonprofit financing intermediary for CDCs.
 He was responsible for program development, local partnerships, publicity, fundraising, and managing a board of directors.
 While at LISC, Mr. Schwarz financed loans for $12 million in residential and commercial properties, secured equity investment of $7.0 million for two multifamily developments and initiated the MANDI awards for Milwaukee's community development industry.